guinea-pigg/Pagination_in_API_Documentation/chapters/Pagination_in_API_Documentation_Introduction.md

 {: .highlight } Pagination in API documentation refers to the practice of breaking large sets of data into smaller, more manageable pieces called <em>pages</em>.
 These pages allow users to retrieve data progressively instead of all at once.
 Each page typically contains a subset of the total dataset, enabling efficient data retrieval and reducing the strain on both the client and server.

-To understand the concept of API pagination, let's begin with a short overview what API and API documentation are.

-{: .highlight } An API is a set of tools or functions that allow different software systems to communicate and interact with each other.
-It can be compared to a bridge that enables one piece of software to access the features or data of another.

 ## Why Pagination is Important in API Documentation
 Pagination plays a crucial role in ensuring optimal performance, scalability, and usability of APIs.
 Without pagination, APIs would be limited in their ability to handle large volumes of data efficiently.
 Some key reasons why pagination is important include:
 - **Scalability:** APIs often deal with massive datasets.
 Pagination enables efficient handling of such data by dividing it into smaller, more manageable portions.